-In nearly all situations you should provide a breath sample for a breath test.
+In nearly all situations you should provide a breath sample for a breathalyzer or chemical test.
 In Idaho, there is a one year ABSOLUTE suspension for refusing to provide a breath sample and you can still be charged with DUI even if you refuse.
 There’s simply not a compelling enough reason to refuse consent to a chemical test.

-What do I do if police want to speak with me?
+What do I do if the police want to speak with me?

-I provide the same counsel to law enforcement as well: Invoke your right to an attorney as early as possible so you can provide a statement in the presence of your attorney.
+We provide the same counsel to law enforcement as well: invoke your right to an attorney as early as possible so you can provide a statement in the presence of your attorney.

 The steps that typically follow an arrest include: